 It is also important to remember to add at least 2 gallons for each individual.

 When setting up your aquarium the water conditions need to replicate that of their natural tropical environment.

 A temperature range of 72-79°F with a pH of 6.5-7.5 is ideal.

 Pygmy Corys prefer slightly acidic and soft conditions in the long term so it is best to keep the pH a little on the acidic side but close to neutral.
 This can be done through peat filtration.
 It is important to keep the tank conditions as ideal as possible.
-Pygmy Corys have a very narrow preference range which means that are comfortable in very specific conditions.
+Pygmy Corys have a very narrow preference range which means that they are comfortable only in very specific conditions.

-There needs to be plenty of light in the tank in order to replicate the natural conditions, but since both light and turbidity vary (turbidity can reduce light levels) it is best to keep the lighting dim to medium.
+There needs to be plenty of light in the tank in order to replicate their natural conditions, but since both light and turbidity vary (turbidity can reduce light levels) it is best to keep the lighting dim to medium.